 Clinical Skills Rotations & Physical Exam

-Learn proper techniques and effective strategies from the Johns Hopkins School of Medicine PETAs (Physical Exam Teaching Associates) — the same trainers who work with medical students— through Clinical Skills Rotations & Physical Exam simulations.
-You’ll step into the shoes of a physician by learning how to take a “Head-To-Toe” assessment as a part of a physical exam workshop and you’ll also improve your communication skills and gain knowledge about best practices for interacting with patients.
-This simulation is a great way to help you develop an awareness of physical indicators and better understand an effective health provider/patient relationship as you narrow the pathway of disease diagnosis without invasive testing and learn about the importance of less-invasive components of a patient physical examination.
+Learn proper techniques and effective strategies from the Johns Hopkins School of Medicine PETAs (Physical Exam Teaching Associates) — the same trainers who work with medical students— through the Clinical Skills Rotations and Physical Exam simulations.
+You’ll step into the shoes of a physician by learning how to take a head-to-toe assessment as a part of a physical exam workshop, and you’ll improve your communication skills while gaining knowledge about best practices for interacting with patients.
+These simulations will help you develop an awareness of physical indicators and better understand an effective health provider/patient relationship as you narrow the pathway of disease diagnosis without invasive testing and learn about the importance of less-invasive components of a patient physical examination.

-Take on the role of a medical professional and get hands-on in real-life simulations designed to give you the insight you need to prepare for a career in medicine.
+Take on the role of a medical professional during Apprentice Doctor® workshops, and get hands-on in real-life simulations designed to give you the insight you need to prepare for a career in medicine.

-Experience the sights and sounds of a realistic operating room as you take on the role of a Resident Surgeon or Surgical Tech to perform a fracture reduction of a long bone surgical procedure.
+Experience the sights and sounds of a realistic operating room as you take on the role of a resident surgeon or surgical tech to perform a fracture reduction of a long bone.

-This is your chance to take advantage and experience the same cutting-edge technology used by medical schools and top clinical research centers around the world!
-Take a closer look.
+This is your chance to take advantage of and experience the same cutting-edge technology used by medical schools and top clinical research centers around the world!